delayel06/adventureroad/README.md

 # Developer Access Area

-Developers, use this link to get to the developer page: http://adventureroad.tk/first.html
+Developers, use this link to get to the developer page: (WRBSITE COMING)